IBMDeveloperUK/Golang-Web-Scraping/Labs/lab-2.md

 The server is up and running but this is very basic.
 Use `control+c` in your terminal to terminate the server connection.

-Now the server is ready, lets deploy this app and use the power of the cloud to build and process our requests.
+Now the server is ready, lets deploy this app and use the power of the cloud to build and process our requests, freeing up local resources.

 Continue to [Lab 3](./lab-3.md) to see how this is done.